 Dan-bi is a high school senior who has given up on math.
 On the day she is about to take the KSAT for college, she is transported back into the past during a freak rain shower.
 She finds herself hundreds of years in the past at the height of the Joseon Kingdom, suffering from a severe drought.
 She encounters King Leedo, who yearns to learn advanced mathematics, and falls in love with him.
 (Source: MBC)

 50. Hwarang: The Poet Warrior Youth

 The names of just a few Hwarangs are recorded in history.
-Not many people these days truly know about Hwarangs.
+Not many people these days genuinely know about Hwarangs.
 How did they start?
-How did beautiful-looking young men become at the center of unifying old Korea’s Three Kingdoms?
+How did beautiful-looking young men become central to unifying old Korea’s Three Kingdoms?